 Over-Ear headphones offer a simple design with large ear cups that fit around the ears.
-They're usually comfortable and easy to wear but can get a little bulky at times.
-Below are our recommendations, for the best over-ear headphones we have tested so far.
+They're usually comfortable and easy to wear but can get a little bulky.
+Below are our recommendations for the best over-ear headphones we have tested so far.

 The Plantronics Backbeat Pro are a decent pair of wireless headphones, with one of the most easy-to-use and ergonomic control schemes we have tested so far.
 They sound good if a little bass heavy.
 However, they're a little bulky, heavy and the noise canceling produces a low audible rumble when turned on.

 The AKG K701 deliver a great audio reproduction.
 They're not as well-built as the DT 990 Pro, but they deliver a more balanced and immersive sound quality.
 However, like most open-back headphones they're a bit bulky and not meant to be a versatile headset you can use in loud environments or outdoors.
 Also, unlike the K702 the audio cable is not detachable.

 Best Over-Ear Headphones $75 to $150

 The Audio-Technica ATH-M50x are above-average studio headphones that have an outstanding, well-balanced audio reproduction.
 They are remarkably well priced for their sound quality, but their studio design lacks some features for everyday casual use.
 Also since they have a closed-back design, they're a bit more versatile than open-back headphones (see the differences between open-back and closed-back headphones).

 The Beyerdynamic DT 990 PRO deliver a superb audio reproduction at a great price.
 Their sound quality is well balanced, open and spacious.
 They're sturdy, durable and well-padded headphones, but they're a bit tight on your head.
 Their open design is also not suitable for all environments, and the audio cable is not detachable or replaceable if it gets damaged.